KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

 }
 ```

 Copy the `msg` value to a secure location for later use.
-The `msg` value needs to be signed to create a valid `spend` transaction.

 #### Step 6: session

 From this point forward, all steps should be executed on both nodes 1 and 2.

-After each step on the first node, copy the relevant data to the second node before proceeding to the following step.
+After each step performed on each node, copy the relevant data to the opposing node.

 ##### Node 1